Mitchell T. Rozanski: Bishop of Springfield in Massachusetts

 On June 19, 2014, Pope Francis named Rozanski the ninth bishop of the Diocese of Springfield in Massachusetts.
 He was installed on August 12, 2014.

 In September 2018, a Diocesan Review Board notified Rozanski that it had found an allegation of sexual abuse by former Springfield Bishop Christopher Weldon to be credible.
-The board cited a Chicopee, Massachusetts, resident who said that Weldon had abused him a child.
+The board cited a Chicopee, Massachusetts resident who said that Weldon had abused him as a child.
 The board later split on the case, with several members saying that the victim did not name Weldon directly.
 Three other board members maintained they had witnessed otherwise.
 In June 2019, Rozanski met with the victim, saying he found the allegations "deeply troubling".
 In June 2020, an investigation by retired Superior Court Judge Peter A. Velis found the victim's claim "to be unequivocally credible."

 After the Velis' findings were released, Rozanski asked Trinity Health of New England to remove Weldon's name from its rehabilitation center, the former Farren Memorial Hospital in Montague, Massachusetts.
-Weldon's remains were disinterred and moved to more secluded spot in the cemetery.
-Rozanski ordered the removal of all photographs, memorials and other mentions of Weldon from all diocesan facilities, schools and churches.
+Weldon's remains were disinterred and moved to a more secluded spot in the cemetery.
+Rozanski ordered the removal of all photographs, memorials, and other mentions of Weldon from all diocesan facilities, schools, and churches.

 In December 2019, Rozanski banned the Pioneer Valley Gay Men's Chorus from singing in a Christmas caroling concert at St. Theresa's of Lisieux Parish in South Hadley, Massachusetts.

 In June 2020, Robert M. Hoatson, co-founder of Road to Recover Inc. for survivors of clerical sexual abuse, called on Rozanski to resign.
-Hoatson described Rozanski's handling of sexual abuse allegations against Weldon to be “woefully deficient.”
+Hoatson described Rozanski's handling of sexual abuse allegations against Weldon as “woefully deficient.”
 Hoatson also called on Pope Francis to rescind his appointment of Rozanski as archbishop of St. Louis.